CC2 Phase IV NDT Procedure and Data

 Location: At four inside transverse joints, in-lane slabs only (the two end-joints.
 Do not need tests).
 Loads need to be dropped on two sides of each joint and tangential to the joint.
 The spacing between the FWD loading plate edge and the joint center line should be smaller than one inch.
 Eight drops are on each side of MRG and MRS, 32 drops are in total.

-Time, Plate size and proceure: The same to Slab Deterioration Tests
+Time, Plate size and procedure: The same to Slab Deterioration Tests

 Verification of Bottom Crack Tests

-Location & Time To be determined and informed.
-It is expected that both MRG and MRS will have cracks initialized from slab bottom, and near the center of longitudinal joint but not observed from the slab surface.
+Location & Time: It is expected that both MRG and MRS will have cracks initialized from slab bottom, and near the center of longitudinal joint but not observed from the slab surface.
 When a crack has been observed by strain gages, the FWD tests will be done and the loading location will be determined based on the data received from the strain gages.
 Number of locations will be limited no more than five in total.

 Procedure: The same to slab deterioration tests.
 Loads need to be dropped on two sides of the longitudinal joint.